AI Oversight and Human Mistakes: Evidence from Centre Court: Recovering the AI Oversight Penalty

-To sharpen identification of these parameters, we assume the cost of information structures scale linearly with the Shannon mutual information between posteriors and the prior (e.g., Matejka and McKay 2015), which we refer to as the ``Shannon model.''
+Next, we assume information structures are chosen, which we interpret as the umpire choosing how much attention to pay and what aspects of the game to pay attention to, as in \textcite{Bhattacharya2022}.
+Each information structure $\pi \in \Pi(\mu) $ has an additively-separable cost $K(\pi)$ that scales linearly with the Shannon mutual information between posteriors and the prior.
 Formally, $K$ is determined by the function

+where $\kappa \in \mathbb{R}_{++}$ is a linear cost parameter, which can be interpreted as the marginal cost of attention.
+We assume that $\kappa$ is increasing in the difficulty of judging where a ball landed and assume that the difficulty of this perceptual task is unimpacted by the introduction of Hawk-Eye review.